 Missed rebate claims directly impact the bottom line, particularly dangerous for the many builders merchants whose rebate income equates to its entire profit.
 Even rebates that are not missed take significant man hours and elapsed time to calculate and claim, leading to cash flow being damaged and unnecessary bank interest being incurred.

-If you could get your employees to put together the information in support of a rebate claim within hours of the deadline (instead of days or weeks), then your cash flow is instantly improved.
+If builders merchants could get their employees to put together the information in support of a rebate claim within hours of the deadline (instead of days or weeks), then builders merchants could improve cash flow instantly.
 But we know this isn't the case for those who use manual rebate processes like spreadsheets and therefore 4% of rebate goes unclaimed for many builders merchants.
 But it doesn't have to be that way.

-Knowing your cashflow position in the past does allow you to estimate your future cashflow position and the easiest way to stop cashflow becoming a key concern for builder’s merchants.
-From forecasting you should be able to gain a general idea about what income and expenses should be expected in the future.
+Knowing your cashflow position in the past would allow builders merchants to estimate their future cashflow position and the easiest way to improve cashflow.
+From forecasting builders merchants should be able to gain a general idea about what income and expenses should be expected in the future.

 Implement a rebate management system

 There is contract management software, and many ERP systems have contract management modules.
-The issue that we have found when talking to companies in the building materials industry is that the “out-of-the-box” contract management system typically cannot be used to model all of the complexities of their rebate agreements.
-As a result, spreadsheets are still being used by builders’ merchants for some aspects and this means that cash flow, rebate claims and profitability are all adversely impacted.
+The issue that we have found when talking to builders merchants is that the “out-of-the-box” contract management system typically cannot be used to model all of the complexities of their rebate agreements.
+As a result, spreadsheets are still being used by builders’ merchants for some aspects and this means that improving cash flow, rebate claims and profitability is adversely impacted.

 Lots of our customers have found that our rebate management system provides the right solution for efficiently managing contracts and improving cash flow by: